Aaron Nesmith

-Early life and high school career
+Early life

-Nesmith attended Porter-Gaud School in Charleston, South Carolina beginning in the fifth grade and was first called up to the varsity basketball team as an eighth-grader.
-As a sophomore, he won the South Carolina Independent School Association (SCISA) Class 3A state title as his team's leading scorer.
+Nesmith was born on October 16, 1999 in Charleston, South Carolina.
+He attended Porter-Gaud School in Charleston beginning in the fifth grade and was first called up to the varsity basketball team as an eighth-grader.
+As a sophomore, Nesmith won the South Carolina Independent School Association (SCISA) Class 3A state title as his team's leading scorer.
 Nesmith led Porter-Gaud to two more Class 3A state championships in his final two seasons.
 As a senior, he averaged 21 points, 4.5 rebounds, and 1.8 assists per game and was named South Carolina Gatorade Player of the Year for his success in basketball and academics.
 He left high school as a three-time SCISA Class 3A player of the year.

 Nesmith was a four star recruit in high school and was the 64th ranked player in the country, the 12th ranked shooting guard in the country, and 2nd ranked in all of South Carolina.
 Nesmith would end up committing to Vanderbilt on 9/19/2017.

 Nesmith did not receive offers from any high major NCAA Division I programs until he was a senior, but he began drawing more attention after an Amateur Athletic Union (AAU) tournament in Charlotte, North Carolina.
 He was rated a four-star recruit by ESPN and 247Sports and committed to Vanderbilt over offers from Florida, South Carolina, Harvard, Virginia Tech, and Columbia.